 Improved herbicide activity has been shown by adding ammonium sulfate or urea-ammonium nitrate to the spray mixture.
 Nitrogen fertilizers may replace some adjuvants but are usually included in addition to a surfactant and a crop oil concentrate for use with systemic pesticide products.
 Many fertilizer-based adjuvants are available in liquid forms, which are easier to mix and provide more consistent results.
 Fertilizers should only be used with herbicides when recommended by the label.

 Special purpose/utility adjuvants

 Special purpose adjuvants fix specific conditions that can affect the spray solution or the actual application of the pesticide in a negative way.
 By controlling these factors, you can maximize the efficient use of the pesticide.
-Compatibility agents, buffering and conditioning agents, defoaming agents, deposition agents, and drift control agents and thickeners modify the physical characteristics of the spray solution.
+Compatibility agents, buffering and conditioning agents, defoaming agents, deposition agents (stickers), and drift control agents and thickeners modify the physical characteristics of the spray solution.
+Foam markers, tank cleaners, colorants, and suspension agents help minimize application problems.
 Carefully follow product label directions before adding any adjuvant to a spray mix.